AndrewRadev/bacterial_growth/app/view/templates/pages/help/pages/main-concepts.md

 ## Biological replicate (bioreplicate)

 A biological replicate is a distinct biological system that implements the experimental design of a particular experiment.
 Multiple biological replicates are recommended for each experiment.
-Once uploaded, a synthetic "average" replicate is created for each experiment for each possible measurement.
+Once uploaded, a synthetic "average" replicate is created for each experiment for each possible measurement, as long as all of the time points for the replicates align.

 The bioreplicate is considered to be a single biological system.
 All measurements are performed within the context of this replicate.